Sam-CodePath/Flixster/README.md

 Describe any challenges encountered while building the app.

+- I was not able to get the actual YouTube app installed on the emulator (as you can see in the video), and I wasn't sure how to record it from my phone; however, it does work.

 ## Open-source libraries used

 - [Android Async HTTP](https://github.com/loopj/android-async-http) - Simple asynchronous HTTP requests with JSON parsing
 - [Glide](https://github.com/bumptech/glide) - Image loading and caching library for Android
+- YoutubeAndroidPlayerApi
+- View Binding

 ## License